santunioni/ThrottledAPI/README.md

 # ThrottledAPI

-This repo aims to be an audacious rate limiter for FastAPI.
+ThrottledAPI is a rate limiter for FastAPI.
 Check [our features](tests/acceptance/features/fastapi_limiter.feature) to see the use-cases already tested.

 ## Why another rate limiter for FastAPI?